NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 | Logs | Log file names reflect the Flight Line #, corresonding to the L1 Reflectance Tile | Log file names reflect the time stamp of the flight line |
 | Logs | BRDF logs added (BRDF_COEFFS_JSON_for_Hytools and BRDF_Config_JSON_for_Hytools) | No BRDF logs |

-Now that you have a high-level picture of what has change between the directional and bidirectional reflectance revisionsd, let's take amore detailed  look at th contents of thee bidirectional reflectance data in Python.
+Now that you have a high-level picture of what has changed between the directional and bidirectional reflectance revisions, let's take a more detailed look at the contents of the bidirectional reflectance data in Python.

 In Python, you can look inside the HDF5 dataset with the `h5py visititems` function.
 The `list_dataset` function defined below displays all datasets stored in the hdf5 file and their locations within the hdf5 file: